-This vehicle has a seat belt system with an Energy Management feature in the front seating positions that may help further reduce the risk of injury in the event of a collision.
-This seat belt system has a retractor assembly that is designed to release webbing in a controlled manner.
+The front seat belt system is equipped with an Energy Management feature that may help further reduce the risk of injury in the event of a collision.
+The seat belt system has a retractor assembly that is designed to release webbing in a controlled manner.

-Automatic Locking Retractor (ALR)
+Switchable Automatic Locking Retractor (ALR)

 The seat belts in the passenger seating positions are equipped with a Switchable Automatic Locking Retractor (ALR) which is used to secure a child restraint system.
-For additional information, refer to "Installing Child Restraints Using The Vehicle Seat Belt" under the "Child

-Restraints" section of this manual.
-The table below defines the type of feature for each seating position.
+For additional information, refer to "Installing Child Restraints" Using The Vehicle Seat Belt" under the "Child Restraints" section of this manual.
+The figure below illustrates the locking feature for each seating position.